Car crashes into London police station, no injuries reported

 LONDON (AP) — London police said a man was arrested after a car crashed into a police station in north London Wednesday.
-There were no injuries reported.
+There were no injuries reported, and it was unclear how the crash occurred.

+Witnesses can be heard shouting as a police car pulls up and officers run out to tackle the man at a bus stop nearby.

+Another police officer appears to use a fire extinguisher to put out the flames on the road.

-Police said a man has been arrested in connection with the incident and that the vehicle at the scene is being examined by specialist officers.
+Police said the vehicle at the scene is being examined by specialist officers.

 Local Peter Allimadi, 30, said he heard “shouting, a loud crash and sirens from everywhere."